top of page

 Assembling

-Since I had most of the parts available and some experience in assembling bikes from parts, the entire process went very smoothly.
-I had the special tools, such as those for the bottom bracket, and everyone has hex or Allen keys in various sizes at home—a good cable cutter is essential!
+Because I already had most of the parts and some experience in building bikes from components, the entire process was quite seamless.
+I possessed the necessary specialized tools, like those for the bottom bracket, and everyone has hex or Allen keys in different sizes at home—having a sharp cable cutter is crucial!

 As I mentioned, I had to purchase